top of page

 It is very hard on people of color to call out racism.
 Sometimes, that is the most they can do.
 And while you may really want to get it all sorted out right then and there, understand that when you ask to "talk it out" you are asking for more emotional labor from somebody who is already hurt.
 It is nice if you get it, and you should be grateful, but it is not owed to you.
 You can still give this serious thought.
 You can still look deep inside yourself, you can still Google for more insight, even if the person who brought this to your attention does not want to engage further.

-• Nobody owed you a relationship.
+• Nobody owes you a relationship.

 Even if you've recognized where you've been racist, worked to make amends, and learned from your mistakes, the person that you harmed does not owe you a relationship of any kind.
 In a hostile world, people of color have the right to cut off contact with people who have harmed them.
 They do not have to stick around to see all the progress you've made.